LTC Tree

 Let's actually find out.

-Most pages on Long Term Care Insurance try to scare you into buying.
+Most pages on this topic try to scare you into buying.
 This one doesn't.
-Eight calculators, a few honest questions, and the actual math behind the decision — by the end you'll know exactly where you stand.
-Including whether to walk away from it entirely.
+Eight calculators, a few honest questions, and the actual math behind the decision — by the end you'll know exactly where you stand, including whether to walk away from it entirely.
 Promise.

 Americans 65+ who need care